ulrikdamm/Ulrikdamm.github.io/_posts/2024-02-13-The-big-Photon-guide.md

 ### Spawned callback

-Spawned is called when a NetworkBehaviour has been instantiated and registered into the Fusion simulation.
-Before Spawned is called, accessing (even just reading) Networked properties will result in an error.
+`Spawned` is called when a `NetworkBehaviour` has been instantiated and registered into the Fusion simulation.
+Before `Spawned` is called, accessing (even just reading) networked properties will result in an error.

-When registering multiple objects at the same time, like when loading a scene, all the objects are registered before the first Spawned is called, which means that you can access networked properties on other objects before their Spawned callback, as long as they’re valid (IsValid is true).
+When registering multiple objects at the same time, like when loading a scene, all the objects are registered before the first `Spawned` is called, which means that you can access networked properties on other objects before their `Spawned` callback, as long as they’re valid (`IsValid` is true).
-TODO
-NetworkObject.IsValid to check if the object has been spawned?

 ### Common patterns